Candidates have 3 hours to complete the T.A.S.T.E. Test®. The test itself has two sections:

 - Cheese assessment and evaluation

 During the single attribute identification portion of the exam, each candidate will be provided with 10 different prepared solutions, each providing a unique aroma found in cheese.
 The candidates must identify these attributes on the form provided.

 During the cheese assessment and evaluation portion of the exam, each candidate will be responsible for assessing and evaluating 12 different cheeses by selecting from among the attributes listed on the score sheets, which are based on the ACS Judging & Competition Categories.

 The score sheets were created using the methodology for assessment and evaluation of cheese that is used by the American Cheese Society’s Judging and Competition wherein judges evaluate both the “aesthetic” and “technical” characteristics of cheese.
 The T.A.S.T.E.
 Test® score sheets break attributes up into the organoleptic groupings of appearance, aroma, texture, and flavor.
-Read about How to use the T.A.S.T.E.
-Test® Scoresheets
+Read this guide on How to use the T.A.S.T.E.
+Test® Scoresheets.

 Exam Preparation Resources

 American Cheese Society.
 2022.
 ACS Judging & Competition Categories.

 American Cheese Society.
 2022.
 T.A.S.T.E.
 Test® Single Attribute List.